lee-jiwon/lee-jiwon.github.io/index.md

 title: "About Me"
 ---

 Welcome!
-My name is Jiwon Lee and I am a Ph.D. candidate in the Department of Sociology at Johns Hopkins University. <br>
+I am currently the Frank H. T. Rhodes Postdoctoral Fellow of Cornell Population Center at Cornell University, mentored by Matthew Hall.
+I earned my Ph.D. in Sociology at Johns Hopkins University under the guidance of Stephen L. Morgan. <br>

 I study topics in  social stratification, demography, public opinion, immigration, and sociology of education.
 In my dissertation, I examine how social and demographic change during the last half-century has shaped current politics in the United States.